la83lynx/seb-curr-calc/README.md

 ## First run

-In Visual studio code - open terminal at /seb-curr-calc folder install node modules (npm install) start the app (npm run start) - this compiles web client (to wwwroot), builds and runs backend, opens localhost:5000 (wait for backend build to complete, then refresh localhost:5000)
+In Visual studio code - open terminal at /seb-curr-calc folder, install node modules (npm install), start the app (npm run start) - this compiles web client (to wwwroot), builds and runs backend, opens localhost:5000, (wait for backend build to complete, then refresh localhost:5000)

 ## App description